 Is Your Practice Ready For the Pot Rush?

 There are currently 23 states plus the District of Columbia that have enacted laws to legalize medical marijuana.
 Other states, such as Ohio, have only legalized the medical use of the drug.
 Despite this, there are many ohio dispensaries where you can pick up medical weed.
+Unfortunately for some states, having access to medical marijuana may not be this easy.
+To be able to consume this type of product, you may be required to visit somewhere similar to Green Health Docs office in Baltimore (if you live here) to obtain a marijuana card before you are able to purchase medical marijuana.
+This doesn’t happen in all states though.
 Earlier this year both Colorado and Washington opened their doors to recreational pot consumption.
 In the first six months since Colorado’s recreational marijuana laws came into effect, Colorado collected over $10 million dollars in excise taxes.
 If you extrapolate the tax data, you realize that over $200 million dollars was spent on the retail end.
 That is only the tip of the iceberg.
 In a recent report by the Marijuana Business Daily, legalized cannabis sales are projected to exceed $8 Billion dollars by 2018.
 That my friend is a lot of weed.
 If you are interested in getting recreational marijuana, then you could check out something like this michigan recreational dispensary.
 Just remember that if you take it home with you, then as long as recreational marijuana is legal where you live then you should be fine.
 If marijuana is legal in your state, it’s common for people to order it online on websites like weedom.

 Is your practice ready to take advantage of this “Pot Rush?”
 Do you have what it takes to guide clients through an ever shifting regulatory maze?
 Do you have the skill set ready to navigate complex licensing regimes?
 What are the key strategies to make you a successful Cannabis attorney?
 To get a better idea on the opportunities and risks associated with entering this emerging practice area, Legal Ink Magazine has asked Hilary Bricken of Canna Law Group to provide her insight into the world of legalized weed.